 At a glance, a few of the community features include: gated private roads, large hardwood lots, rock formations, ponds and streams, and sunset bluff views.
 Utilities include: underground high speed EPB fiber optics and power, city water, and fire protection.
 The community provides flexible building standards with low HOA fees and low property taxes.
 This, coupled with the everyday convenience of nearby shopping centers in Soddy Daisy and Chattanooga make the Rockery Reserve an ideal retreat.

 What makes the Rockery Reserve different from other developments is its size.
 The Rockery Reserve is small — small enough, in fact, that the term “development” doesn’t describe it well.
 Rather, the term private outdoor community is a better descriptor.
-While larger developments may start out feeling small, future development phases inevitably bring more lots, more traffic, and more people, and before long your once quaint community has become a small city.
-With eight large acreage lots, the Rockery Reserve is fully developed and will not grow beyond this point.
-In addition, the community is enveloped on 3 sides by protected lands including the lands of the State of Tennessee (Cumberland Trail State Park) and the lands of the Southeastern Climber’s Coalition Land Trust, so there is no possibility of outside development encroaching on the land as it exists now.
+The community is enveloped on 3 sides by protected lands including the lands of the State of Tennessee (Cumberland Trail State Park) and the lands of the Southeastern Climber’s Coalition Land Trust.

 It is important to note that the infrastructure, lots, and amenities at the Rockery Reserve are complete.
 Some developments pre-sell lots based on the promise of future completion of infrastructure and amenities, but at the Rockery Reserve there is no leap of faith required.
 It will put your mind at ease knowing that all of the infrastructure, amenities, and the first home in the community are all currently in place.